What are the Equity Funds?

 - Lock-in period: ELSS is the only category of equity funds that has a lock-in period of 3 years.
 But equity funds, in general, require long investment horizons.
 Hence investors looking for shorter investment periods shouldn’t invest in equity.

 - Costs involved: Expense ratio and exit load are the costs involved in investing in equity funds.
 Investors should compare the costs of multiple funds before choosing the ones to invest.

-- Fund manager and fund house: A well-experienced fund manager from a reliable and well-established fund house are just cherry on top for investors.
+- Fund manager and fund house: A well-experienced fund manager from a reliable fund house are just cherry on top for investors.
 Investors have to choose a fund that’s managed by an experienced manager from a good fund house.